Lemon Crumb Cake

 - Too little flour causes the crumb topping to not have enough stability and structure.

-If you aren’t a big crumb person, I would suggest halving the crumb recipe, or go without the crumb topping and use powdered sugar and lemon juice to make a glaze.
+If you aren’t a big crumble topping person, I would suggest halving the crumb recipe, or go without the crumb topping and use powdered sugar and lemon juice to make a glaze.

 - Measure the flour using the spoon and level method.